lincredibleJC/react-task-manager/README.md

 Things I would love to improve on if I had more time and a better understanding of how ReactJS works:

+* Having the input form focus onto itself after submitting
+* More responsive UI
 * Cleaner separation of components
-* better data structure for representing data
+* Better data structure for representing data
-* built in hosting and persistence of data (I do have some hardcoded sample data though)
+* Built in hosting and persistence of data (I do have some hardcoded sample data though)
 * Better looking CSS
 * Not relying on ReactJS video tutorials as heavily as I did